SkafteNicki/dtu_mlops/pages/faq.md

 ## When will the exam take place ❔

-From 2025 and onwards, the exam only consist of a project report.
+From 2025 and onwards, the exam only consists of a project report.
 The report should be handed in at midnight on the final day of the course.
 For January 2025, this means the 24th.

 ## Where can I find information regarding the exam ❔